Contact Our Engineers for Hip Hop Mixing And Mastering Services

 A mistake that many make is to overcompress their audio files.
 You want your audio to be at a similar resolution to the recording, if not the exact same.
 If you overcompress your audio, you won’t have enough headroom to master your audio correctly.
 Keep your final buss compression minimal as you can’t undo this later on.
 Stay away from extremes; you don’t want the audio to be too loud or too quiet as this can take away from the overall effect of your final product.

 Now, this next tip may sound a bit strange, but I promise you it’s crucial.
 You can have the best equipment and software on the market and still churn out inferior quality audio if you’re not utilizing a room with good feedback.
 Depending on the sound feedback you get from the room, this will affect how you’re going to master your audio mixes.
-If the feedback from a room is distorted, for example, and your mastering according to this feedback, your track isn’t going to sound that good on different playback systems.
+If the feedback from a room is distorted, for example, and your mastering according to this feedback, your track isn’t going to sound that good on different playback systems and beat leases.

 How Much Does Mixing and Mastering Cost?